mike-lawrence/ezStan/README.md

 - collectBigStan: collect contents of stderr files
 - watchBigStan: only list a chain as having an error if it is not complete
 - watchBigStan: "chains with errors" message is only ever showing one number
+- choose either camelCase or snake_case and be consistent